-In 2017, the committee held three meetings.
+In 2018, the committee held four meetings.
 On those occasions, based in part on information provided by the Company, it performed the following activities:

-- assessed the actual implementation of the compensation policy for 2016 compared with the defined plans, as well as the consistency and accuracy of the actual results of the management of the policy by management (including executives with strategic responsibilities); - it verified the level of achievement of the reference targets for the variable portion of the compensation for the 2016 reporting year of the Chief Executive Officer, top managers and, more in general, the common reference targets for the Company as a whole applicable to top managers and management in general; - it assessed the adequacy of the proposed guidelines of the compensation policy for management and the Directors in 2017; - it reviewed and rendered a favourable opinion on the 2016/2017 Compensation Report of the Board of Directors; - it performed a review and provided proposals and recommendation regarding the targets upon which the 2017 MBO for the Chief Executive Officer should be based and regarding the common Company-wide reference targets for top management and management in general.
+- assessed the actual implementation of the compensation policy for 2017 compared with the defined plans, as well as the consistency and accuracy of the actual results of the management of the policy by management (including top managers with strategic responsibilities); - verified the level of achievement of the reference targets for the variable portion of the compensation for the 2017 reporting year of the Chief Executive Officer, top managers and, more in general, the common reference targets for the Company as a whole applicable to top managers and management in general; - assessed the adequacy of the proposed guidelines for the compensation policy for the 2018 reporting year for managers (including top managers with strategic responsibilities) and Directors with specific functions; - reviewed and rendered a favourable opinion on the 2017/2018 Compensation Report of the Board of Directors; - performed a review and provided proposals and recommendation regarding the targets upon which the 2018 MBO for the Chief Executive Officer should be based and regarding the common Company-wide reference targets for top management (including those with strategic responsibilities) and management in general; - verified the level of achievement of the reference objectives underlying the 2015-2017 medium/long-term incentive plan (LTI) for middle management; - proposed to the Board of Directors a new 2019-2021 medium/long-term incentive plan (LTI) for management.